likecoin/likecoin-wordpress/likecoin/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-LikeCoin Writing NFT.
-Earn as you write, Collect as you read.
+Web3Press - Earn as you write, Collect as you read.

 == Description ==
+The best product for your fans, is your IDEA.
+Web3Press publishes your posts to the blockchain, enabling you to write as usual but publish differently.

+Web3Press provides a creative business model, especially for open content.
+No paywall or advertisement anymore.
+Your readers buy your posts because they love your words.
+Readers’ collections add a touch of class to their web3 portfolio.
 If you are looking for ways to monetize, store and build communities with your readers, this plugin is for you.

-List your posts for sale, preserve your content on chain, connect your readers in web3 way.
-It is an integrated tool that allows you to write as usual but publish differently.
+Web3Press is based on LikeCoin, an application-specific blockchain that the community and infrastructure focus on the creator’s economy.

+= Why Web3 =
+The Internet has been evolving in the past decades and becoming increasingly decentralized.
+In Web1, information was 1-way-broadcast; in Web2, information was user-generated.
+In Web3, the concept of ownership is applied to every piece of data.
+Echoing “Democratise Publishing”, the vision of WordPress, Web3Press pushes one more step forward: the freedom to OWN.
+Oh yes, it’s free, as in freedom.

 https://www.youtube.com/watch?v=iyquF_ClMeQ

 = SELL YOUR POSTS =
+Let readers support you by buying your posts while reading.
 A mini NFT Widget is embedded into your WordPress posts to let readers collect their favorites.

-= SHOW OFF YOUR WORKS =
+= BE PROUD OF YOUR WORK =
 Share your [NFT portfolio](https://liker.land?utm_source=WordPress) to show-off and sell your published articles.

-= PRESERVE YOUR CONTENT =
-Register content metadata (ISCN) on LikeCoin chain, storing the content file on IPFS and Arweave, backup on Internet Archive, all in one plugin.

 = BUILD YOUR COMMUNITY =
 Connect your fans by sending NFT gifts with warm greetings.
 Publish your content to platforms like Matters.news automatically.

+= PRESERVE YOUR CONTENT =
+Register content metadata (ISCN) on LikeCoin chain, storing the content file on IPFS and Arweave, backup on Internet Archive, all in one plugin.

 == Contribution ==